 Interlibrary Loans have been active this academic year.
-The amount of borrowing by the York College Community is extremely high (as compared to those items requested from York), as can be seen on the following chart:
+The amount of borrowing by the York College Community is extremely high (as compared to those items requested from York).
+The amount of borrowing has been supplemented by the availability of full text sources online.